Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 I’m a slow meticulous, rookie when doing upgrades around my house.
-I usually only to projects during the summer holidays.
-Took me 2 summers to finish my two level deck.
+I usually only do projects during the summer holidays.
+Took me 2 summers to finish my two-level deck.

 I was concerned because the Campbell Hausfeld 1.3 HP 8 gallon works only at 3.7 SCFM @ 90 PSi and the flooring stapler requires 6.36 CFM @ 90PSi.

 These numbers seem to indicate a larger discrepancy.